Brian Marshall: Other projects

 After leaving Creed in 2000, Marshall stated that he had taken some time off before he later got back into music.
-In 2001, he began writing and recording music with a band he formed called Grand Luxx, featuring his former Mattox Creed band mates, guitarist Dan Bartley and drummer Hardy Mattox.
+In 2001, he began writing and recording music with a band he formed called Grand Luxx, featuring his former Mattox Creed bandmates, guitarist Dan Bartley and drummer Hardy Mattox.
 Singer Matt Knabe, who had previously performed in a band called Project Simon, later joined and the newly formed quartet began recording songs.
 Marshall stated, "I'd say our music is rock, but it's very eclectic, and I think it can reach a wide audience.
 We have a little bit of alternative and some hard-rocking guitar riffs too.
 And Matt brings in some pop flair because his influences were bands in that genre."
 He also stated that with Grand Luxx, he had "kind of moved to a different role" and did more work on the production side.
 By July 2001, the band, having played a few shows, had six songs written with initial plans to record an album that fall.
 Some of Grand Luxx's original songs include "Stagnant" and "Insomniac's Dream."
 Also during this time, Marshall was in a band called Head Heavy with vocalist Maceo Morris, Dan Bartley and James Thatcher.
 The band completed a full-length recording at Marshall's home studio, but it was never formally released to the public.